 By investing in equity shares, you can get benefits such as dividends and capital appreciation.
 However, dividends are not fixed and keep fluctuating.
 If a company earns more profit, then the shareholders receive more profit and vice versa.
 Apart from voting rights, equity shareholders also enjoy the right to vote when it comes to deciding on critical matters of the company.
 These stocks can be traded in the market through stock exchanges.

-Preference shares are those which offer shareholders fixed dividends.
+Preference shares are those that offer shareholders fixed dividends.
 Preferred shareholders are given their dividends before equity shareholders receive theirs.
 However, preference shareholders do not get the right to vote or participate in decision-making events of the company.
 In terms of priority and repayment of capital, preference shares can be ranked between debt and equity.

 Companies issue preference shares for raising capital.
 There is a specific type of preference stock that receives arrears of dividends.
 In case of bankruptcy, preferred shareholders get priority over common shareholders and receive the company's assets before them.
 At any point in time, you can convert your preference shares into equity shares.